Liminality. A time of waiting. A

 the concept of “biographical suspension” as it applies

-to sciatica patients who seem to put life on hold while expecting an
+to sciatica patients who tend to put life on hold while expecting an

 eventual return to their prior, pain-free